Code-Institute-Submissions/ms1-go2snow/README.md

 - [StackOverFlow](https://stackoverflow.com/) - used as a general resource for layout tips or questions.
 - [AmIResponsive](http://ami.responsivedesign.is/) - Used to check how the layout of the website looks across different devices- found at the top of this README.
 - [BrowserStack](https://www.browserstack.com/) - Used to test website layout on multiple devices.
+- [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test all pages on a mobile device
 - [Youtube](https://www.youtube.com/) - Used for help in adding a favicon.

 ---